nkane/nkane.github.io/_posts/2018-08-12-win32-software-renderer-lesson-1:-getting-started.markdown

 ``` c
 typedef LONG_PTR LRESULT;
 ```
-	* **LONG_PTR**, a signed long type for pointer percision.
+	* **LONG_PTR**, a signed long type for pointer precision.
 Use when casting a pointer to a long to perform point arithmetic.
 This type is declared in BaseTsd.h as follows:
 	``` c
 	#if defined (_WIN64)
 		typedef __int64 LONG_PTR;